-WhatsApp is rolling out a new AI-powered tool called Writing Help, designed to help users rephrase, proofread, and adjust the tone of their messages.
-The Meta-owned platform announced the feature on Wednesday, calling it a way to make messaging more flexible without sacrificing privacy.
+WhatsApp is introducing a new AI-powered tool called Writing Help, a feature that aids users in rewriting, proofreading, and shaping the tone of their messages.
+The Meta-owned platform unveiled the feature on Wednesday, describing it as a way to make messaging more flexible without compromising on privacy.

 How Writing Help Works

-The new feature allows users to rewrite their messages in different styles — including professional, funny, supportive, or simply rephrased.
-For example, if a user types “Please don’t leave dirty socks on the sofa,” the AI might suggest alternatives such as:
+The new feature gives users the option to rewrite their messages in other styles — like professional, humorous, supportive or toned down.
+For instance, if a user writes, “Please don’t leave dirty socks on the couch,” the AI could offer alternative phrasings, such as:

 - “Breaking news: Socks found chilling on the couch.
 Please move them.”

-- “Hey, sock ninja, the laundry basket is that way!”
+- “Dear sock ninja – the laundry basket is over there!”

-The goal is to let users quickly change tone or wording without needing to rewrite from scratch.
+The idea is to allow users to fairly quickly change tone or words, without doing a complete rewrite.

 Privacy Focus With Meta’s Private Processing

-Meta says the feature is powered by its Private Processing technology, which ensures that neither Meta nor WhatsApp reads the original message or the AI-generated rewrites.
-This means all communications remain private even when Writing Help is used.
+Meta says the feature is made possible by its Private Processing technology, which means neither Meta nor WhatsApp reads the original message, or the AI-powered rewrites.
+This means that any correspondence is kept private and that using Writing Help will not affect the work being marked.

 Competing With External Tools